ts-essentials/ts-essentials/README.md

 ### Functional type essentials

-`Head` & `Tail`: useful for functional programming, or as as building blocks for more complex functional types.
+`Head` & `Tail`: useful for functional programming, or as building blocks for more complex functional types.

 ```typescript
 function tail<T extends any[]>(array: T): Tail<T> {